draftify-io/draftify-io.github.io/src/content/sections/our-features.md

 ---
-#  CloudPeak Features
+#  Draftify Features
 title: "Core Features"
-subtitle: "Designed to Simplify Your Experience and Maximize the Benefits of CloudPeak's Innovative Features"
+subtitle: "Designed to Simplify Your Experience and Maximize the Benefits of Draftify's Innovative Features"
 services:
   - title: "Effortless Onboarding Process Fast"
     description: "Discover Our Streamlined and User-Friendly Onboarding Process, Designed to Get You Up and Running Quickly and Efficiently."